ozzie-lam/rebyte-docs/agents/design-your-agent/README.md

-# Design Your Agent
+# Design Your Tool

-## Mental Model of Agent Execution
+## Mental Model of Tool Execution

-* Agent contains a list of actions, for a single agent invocation, the actions will be executed in strict order.
+* Tool contains a list of actions, for a single agent invocation, the actions will be executed in strict order.
 You can have multiple invocations of the same agent at the same time.
 * All actions except 'THREAD' are stateless across invocations.
 * 'THREAD' action is stateful across invocations, typically used to store the conversation history.
 * Downstream actions can access the output of actions that are executed before them.